cyberbharathi/corda5-confidential-identities/docs/OVERVIEW.md

 * Bob generates his own random `SHA256` value and concatenates it with the one alice sent
 * Bob signs over the concatenated value using the new `PublicKey`
 * Bob then sends the new `PublicKey`, the signed concatenated `SHA256` value and his own `SHA256` value back to Alice
-* Alice then verfies two things:
+* Alice then verifies two things:
   * The `PublicKey` matches that of the one used to sign over the concatenated `SHA256` values
   * That the decrypted concatenated value matches the same value as when she concatenates her `SHA256` and the one Bob sent

 * If the above criteria is fulfilled, Alice can be assured that the key came from Bob and will store a mapping between the new `PublicKey` and Bob in her `IdentityService`.
 The optional `UUID` parameter is available for use with accounts when you need to store a mapping between the `PublicKey` and `externalId`.

- ` serviceHub.identityService.registerKey(newKeyForBob: PublicKey, counterParty: Party, externalId: UUID? = null)`
+ `identityService.registerKey(newKeyForBob, counterParty, externalId)`

 Once the flow has finished, both parties will both be able to lookup the well known party associated with the newly generated `PublicKey`.
 If a third party, not involved in the transaction attempts to resolve that `AnonymousParty`, they will not be able to.
-Thus, anonymising the identity from parties not present in the transaciton.
+Thus, anonymising the identity from parties not present in the transaction.

 ### Sharing Confidential Identities